AhmetZamanis/LoanRequestClassification/Report.md

     random chance into account.
     -   Kappa is not very intuitive or explainable, but it can be a good indicator of the classifier’s overall quality, regardless of class imbalance.
-It can also be used for binary and multiclass problems without modification.
+It can also be used for multiclass classification problems without modifying the interpretation.
-    -   The Kappa coefficient generally takes a value between 0 and 1, but it can be negative in some cases.
+    -   The Kappa coefficient generally takes a value between 0 and 1, but theoretically it can be negative.
 It measures how well the classifier does compared to random chance predictions.
-        -   Kappa of 0, or below, means the classifier is no different than random chance, or even worse.
+        -   Kappa of 0, or below, means the classifier is no different than random chance predictions, or even worse.
-        -   Up to 0.4 means the classifier improves slightly over random chance.
+        -   Up to 0.2 generally means the classifier improves slightly over random chance.
         -   Up to 0.6-0.7 means the classifier improves considerably over random chance.
         -   Kappa greater than 0.6-0.7 is rare, and shows the classifier